E15dev/XeTracker/readme.md

 # welcome
 this is XeTracker project<br>
-probably only tracker software made to work in tty mode<br>
+probably only tracker software made to work in linux tty mode<br>

 # setup
 all permissions should be set up already, to build player, first cd in to src and then use `./build_player.sh`<br>